brnhan/ukg-pro-gcal-sync/README.md

 # UKG Pro GCal Sync

 This project logs in to your UKG Pro portal via Microsoft SSO, fetches your rostered shifts, and syncs them to your Google Calendar.
+It's currently setup for the endeavour link so change the destination based on your use case,

 ## 🔧 Setup